 Depth Conversion of 3D Seismic Data

-Accurate depth conversion is crucial to ensure there is no miscalculation when estimating the drilling depth to reach fluids.
-But the conversion process can be complex.
-Even a subtle variation in subsurface rock properties can cause miss-ties between seismic depth converted data and well log data.
-For instance, a gas-charged reservoir significantly alters the velocity of the rock such that reserve calculations are off by millions of dollars.
-Also, drilling a new well into that reservoir could encounter the top at an unexpected depth leading to long downtime at significant expense.
-Inaccuracy such as this can be economically burdensome for the project.
+Accurate depth conversion is a complex process that is crucial to ensure there is no miscalculation when estimating the drilling depth to targets.
+Even a subtle variation in subsurface rock properties can cause miss-ties between depth converted seismic data and well logs.
+Inaccuracy due to miss-ties can be economically burdensome for the project causing unreliable reserve estimates, unexpected depth to targets and drilling downtime .
 To eliminate such errors and variation in seismic depth data, a correlation between 3D visualization of depth conversion and well data can prove to be advantageous.

-Time and depth data visualization and integration software platforms allow geologists, geophysicists, and reservoir engineers to perform time-to-depth conversion by creating an effective velocity model incorporating the various geological and petrophysical data and interpretations.
-The most effective software has layer-by-layer, as well as fault block-by-fault block, modelling capabilities which allow efficient calculation of the residual difference between seismic depth conversion and well tops.
+Time and depth data visualization and integration software platforms, such as DGI’s CoViz 4D, allow geologists, geophysicists, and reservoir engineers to perform time-to-depth conversion by creating an effective velocity model incorporating the various geological and petrophysical data and interpretations.
+The most effective software has layer-by-layer, as well as fault block-by-fault block, modeling capabilities which allow efficient calculation of the residual difference between seismic depth conversion and well tops.

 Time-to-Depth Conversion and Velocity Modeling

 Coviz4D’s time-to-depth capabilities assist asset teams by providing fast and efficient time-to-depth conversion using an existing average or instantaneous velocity model.
 Additional velocity calibration can be done as new well tops are brought in so your average velocity model always stays up-to-date.
-The velocity calibration workflow allows engineers to:
+The velocity calibration workflow allows the asset team to:

 - Analyze the 3D depth uncertainty model to cross-correlate data and analyze different depth conversion error scenarios.